fokaskostas/Logs-Analysis-Project/README.md

 ### Create the necessary tables and views:

-Create view pop using `ccreate view pop as Select title, count(*) as views from articles, log where log.path = concat('/article/', articles.slug) group by articles.title order by views desc;`
+Create view pop using `create view pop as Select title, count(*) as views from articles, log where log.path = concat('/article/', articles.slug) group by articles.title order by views desc;`

 ### Run the queries: